Tree Frog LLC banner

 Certified Professional Horticulturist through the Washington State Nursery & Landscape Association #2537

-In 1978, WSNLA created a two-pronged professional certification program that was known as the Washington Certified Nurseryman or Washington Certified Landscaper.
+In 1978, WSNLA created a two pronged professional certification program that was known as the Washington Certified Nurseryman or Washington Certified Landscaper.
 In 2005, WSNLA revamped and upgraded the certification program and renamed the designation as Certified Horticultural Professional.
 With nearly 400 Certified Professional Horticulturists, the CPH program is the largest community of state certifications serving professional horticulturists in Washington State.

 Certified Arborist and Qualified Tree Risk Assessor, through the International Society of Arboriculture #PN-7375A.

-Member, American Society of Consulting Arborist
+Member, American Society of Consulting Arborists

 Continued Education

-Trees and the Law | Report Writing for Arborists | Defensible Tree Appraisal | Developing Field Assessment Skills for Common PNW Tree Diseases | Climbing Safety Case Studies | WSNLA PROseries seminar Pest & Disease | Tree Disorder Diagnosis Online Workshop & Live Discussion | Why Trees Fail Online Workshop & Live Discussion | Arbor Chat: A Deep Dive Into the ISA Certified Arborist® Code of Ethics | Diagnosis & Disorder: General Diagnosis | Tree Biology: Anatomy | Arbor Chat - Coronet cuts: The simulation of natural fractures | Tree root physiology and urban soils – can’t we just all get along? | Arboricultural Zombies - Myths That Will Not Die | Forged in Fire: Arborist Options Before & After the Fire | Forest Health Watch – working together to monitor, study and understand tree health issues in Pacific Northwest | Tree insect pest diagnosis and management | Homeowner knowledge and perceptions of tree care and preservation on residential properties | Managing the Trees Where People Live for Resiliency | Regenerative Pruning: Research on Overextended Trees, Practice on Hollow Trees | Machine Generated Report Writing | Tools We Use | Putting the MD Back in Tree Doctor | Building a Resilient Arboriculture and Urban Forestry Program in Rural Municipalities | Ethical Tree Care in the Urban Interface | What’s pesky in the PNW… And what could be on its way? | Coping with heat: Community urban forest perspectives and experiences in Vancouver, Canada | Advancing Urban Forestry in the Pacific Northwest | Root Pruning | The Influence of Abiotic Factors on Street Tree Condition and Mortality in a Commercial-Retail Streetscape | Arborists and Wildlife: Retaining Trees for Wildlife Habitat | Tree Inventories | Biology and Identification of Fungi | Wood Decay Fungi Identification and Management | Container Type Affects Root Development | Tree Lightning Protection Systems | Advanced Tree Identification | Wood Chips and Compost Improve Soil Quality and Increase Growth of Acer rubrum and Betula nigra in Compacted Urban Soil | A Review of Spatial Variation of Allergenic Tree Pollen | The Cost of Not Maintaining the Urban Forest | Impacts of Wire Basket Retention and Removal | Effects of Root Severance by Excavation on Two Urban Tree Species | An Introduction to Arboricultural Biomechanics: How Arboricultural Practices Influence the Likelihood of Failure | Virtual Event Flashback: Quantifying Climbing Efficiency | Tree Stability Management: Monitoring & Treating Growth Forms and Faults. | Rules of Effective Community Engagement in Urban Forestry | Extension Agents' Perceptions, Practices, and Needs of Urban Forestry | Green Enough?
-Comparing Urban Forest Access to Resident Preferences. | Are trees always good?
-Ecosystem disservices and urban forests | Planning and managing green cities for human health and well-being | Socio-political Drivers of Urban Tree Diversity and Composition: Development, Symbolism, and Stratification | Urban Tree Inventories - The A-Z of counting trees | Bat Sheet Crazy - How Sheet Mulches Damage Soil and Tree Health | The Skilled Professional: Arborists and Urban Foresters' Engagement in the Non-Profit Sector | Plant Diagnostics – Beginning Inspection of the Hidden 50% | TCIA Certified A300 Writing Pruning Specifications 3/6/24 - 3/6/29 | The Urban Forest Myth
+Trees and the Law | Report Writing for Arborists | Defensible Tree Appraisal | Developing Field Assessment Skills for Common PNW Tree Diseases | Climbing Safety Case Studies | WSNLA PROseries seminar Pest & Disease | Tree Disorder Diagnosis Online Workshop & Live Discussion | Why Trees Fail Online Workshop & Live Discussion | Arbor Chat: A Deep Dive Into the ISA Certified Arborist Code of Ethics | Diagnosis & Disorder: General Diagnosis | Tree Biology: Anatomy | Arbor Chat: Coronet cuts, The simulation of natural fractures | Tree root physiology and urban soils, can’t we just all get along? | Arboricultural Zombies: Myths That Will Not Die | Forged in Fire: Arborist Options Before & After the Fire | Forest Health Watch: Working together to monitor, study and understand tree health issues in Pacific Northwest | Tree insect pest diagnosis and management | Homeowner knowledge and perceptions of tree care and preservation on residential properties | Managing the Trees Where People Live for Resiliency | Regenerative Pruning: Research on Overextended Trees, Practice on Hollow Trees | Machine Generated Report Writing | Tools We Use | Putting the MD Back in Tree Doctor | Building a Resilient Arboriculture and Urban Forestry Program in Rural Municipalities | Ethical Tree Care in the Urban Interface | What’s pesky in the PNW… And what could be on its way? | Coping with heat: Community urban forest perspectives and experiences in Vancouver, Canada | Advancing Urban Forestry in the Pacific Northwest | Root Pruning | The Influence of Abiotic Factors on Street Tree Condition and Mortality in a Commercial-Retail Streetscape | Arborists and Wildlife: Retaining Trees for Wildlife Habitat | Tree Inventories | Biology and Identification of Fungi | Wood Decay Fungi Identification and Management | Container Type Affects Root Development | Tree Lightning Protection Systems | Advanced Tree Identification | Wood Chips and Compost Improve Soil Quality and Increase Growth of Acer rubrum and Betula nigra in Compacted Urban Soil | A Review of Spatial Variation of Allergenic Tree Pollen | The Cost of Not Maintaining the Urban Forest | Impacts of Wire Basket Retention and Removal | Effects of Root Severance by Excavation on Two Urban Tree Species | An Introduction to Arboricultural Biomechanics: How Arboricultural Practices Influence the Likelihood of Failure | Virtual Event Flashback: Quantifying Climbing Efficiency | Tree Stability Management: Monitoring & Treating Growth Forms and Faults | Rules of Effective Community Engagement in Urban Forestry | Extension Agents' Perceptions, Practices, and Needs of Urban Forestry | Green Enough?
+Comparing Urban Forest Access to Resident Preferences | Are trees always good?
+Ecosystem disservices and urban forests | Planning and managing green cities for human health and well being | Socio-political Drivers of Urban Tree Diversity and Composition: Development, Symbolism, and Stratification | Urban Tree Inventories: The A to Z of counting trees | Bat Sheet Crazy: How Sheet Mulches Damage Soil and Tree Health | The Skilled Professional: Arborists and Urban Foresters' Engagement in the Non Profit Sector | Plant Diagnostics: Beginning Inspection of the Hidden 50% | TCIA Certified A300 Writing Pruning Specifications 3/6/24 - 3/6/29 | The Urban Forest Myth

 Contact Information